ejolly/ejolly.github.io/software.md

 layout: page
 ---

-In addition to my primary research I also routinely develop, contribute to, and maintain several software projects, often revolving around my lab work or some side project.
+In addition to my primary work, I also routinely develop, contribute to, and maintain several research software projects.
 Currently these include:

 **nltools**